Scientia11/Network-Traffic-Analysis-Lab-Wireshark-/pcap_1/analysis_report.md

 3. In the HTTP stream of the GET request, the  User-Agent is "curl".
 Typically an end user will never have "curl" as thier User-Agent unless they execute some script either knowingly or unknowingly.

 4. In the body of the HTTP stream of the GET request, the victim downloaded a windows executable file with the file signataure MZ.
-- File name:
+- File name: 86607.dat
 - Hash:

-5. --- virustotal scurity vendors flagged the dat file as malicious
+5. 55 virustotal security vendors flagged the dat file as malicious

 6. Malwarebazaar idenfied the file hash to be associated with the Quakbot malware family'.